fpereiro/recalc/readme.md

 ### `r.listen` advanced matching: wildcards & empty paths

 Within event and route paths, you can also use wildcards.
-For example, this route will be executed by every event:
+For example, this route will be executed by any event that has a path that's at least one element long:

 ```javascript
 r.listen ('*', '*', function () {...});